-Concerns and management actions All precincts Precinct 1 Precinct 2 Precinct 3 Precinct 4 Objective 1 : Preserve the cultural, social and environmental value dune vegetation, and turtle and shorebird nesting sites. ues of the for eshore area , including cu Iltural land p ractices, A1.1: Undertake beach monitoring for turtle and shorebird nesting sites in collaboration with local environmental groups during nesting and hatching seasons to understand the impact access and disturbed foreshore vegetation habitats may have on these environments.
-Survey vegetation cover to assess revegetation requirements to support nesting.
-1 1 1 A1.2: Continue to allow vegetation burning and other Indigenous land practices on Native Title land.
-1 A1.3 : Establish an additional, clearly defined and formalised pedestrian access track behind the dune adjacent to Bougainvillea Street for safe pedestrian thoroughfare and prevent vehicle use.
-2 A1.4 : Undertake a community education program to communicate knowledge around cultural significance and uses of the foreshore.
-2 Objective 2: Restore the conservation value of the foreshore are weeds. ea by reducir g the prese nce and impa ct of environ mental A2.1: Undertake dune revegetation with native species (see Attachment D) within a 10 m buffer landward of the HAT mark and regenerate land that has been cleared and to stabilise the dune protecting against erosion.
-1 A2.2 : Formalise and maintain defined access tracks and install appropriate signage at the beach and land entrance.
+All precincts Precinct 1 Precinct 2 Precinct 3 Precinct 4 Outcome 1: Preserve the cultural, social and environmental values of the foreshore area, including cultural land praction ces, dune vegetatio on, and turtle and sh orebird nesting sites.
+A1.1: Undertake beach monitoring of turtle and shorebird nesting sites during nesting and hatching seasons to understand the impact foreshore access may have on these habitats.
+Survey vegetation cover to assess revegetation requirements and progress to support nesting habitats.
+3 A1.2: Establish a platform on the DSC Environmental Hub giving residents and visitors the ability to upload information and photos about flora and fauna species they have noticed in the foreshore.
+1 A1.3: Establish an additional, clearly defined and formalised shared use access track in consultation with the Cooya Beach community behind the dune adjacent to Bougainvillea Street for safe thoroughfare within the foreshore.
+2 A1.4: Collaborate with Traditional Owners to maintain and preserve cultural heritage sites within the foreshore area.
+1 A1.5: Continue the boat ramp as a shared maintenance area in collaboration with all stakeholders to maintain safe access for all vessels.
+1 A1.6: Undertake a preliminary costing assessment for an additional toilet block along the foreshore for consideration in the 2022-23 Operational Plan.
+1

+All precincts Precinct 1 Precinct 2 Precinct 3 Precinct 4 Outcome 2: Restore the conservation value of the foreshore area by reducing the presence and imp pact of environmen ntal weeds.
+A2.1: Undertake dune revegetation with native species (see Attachment D) within a 10 m buffer landward of the HAT mark and regenerate cleared land to stabilise the dune protecting against erosion.
+Install fencing around the revegetated area to reduce damage or clearing and encourage regrowth.
+1 A2.2: Clear and revegetate the foreshore area with appropriate native species in consultation with residents and community.
+1 A2.3: Formalise and maintain defined access tracks and install appropriate signage at the beach and land entrances.
 This is to minimise the impact on the frontal dune.
-2 1 1 1 A2.3 : Establish a weed eradication and maintenance program to remove environmental weeds present in the foreshore area and undertake revegetation with native species (see Attachment D).
-1 A2.4: Undertake a community education program to communicate knowledge around environmental concerns such as weeds, including transfer and establishment, awareness and management.
-2
+Issue fines for people found to be illegally clearing under Local Law No. 4 (Local Government Controlled Areas, Facilities and Roads).
+2 1 1 1 A2.4: Establish a weed eradication and maintenance program in conjunction with the Biosecurity Plan to remove environmental weeds present in the foreshore area and undertake revegetation with native species (see Attachment D).
+1 Outcome 3: Build positive behaviour change outcomes to minimise adverse impacts of foreshore use ?.
+A3.1: Undertake a community education program to communicate knowledge around environmental concerns such as weeds, including transfer and establishment, awareness and management.
+2 A3.2: Undertake a community education program in collaboration with local Traditional Owners to communicate knowledge around the cultural significance and uses of the foreshore.
+For example, invite community members to participate in a cultural tour of Cooya Beach.
+2 A3.3: Include crocodile awareness information when undertaking new programs (e.g., booklets for walks).
+1